apache/flink/docs/dev/table/common.md

 Structure of Table API and SQL Programs
 ---------------------------------------

-All Table API and SQL programs for batch and streaming inputs follow the same steps.
+All Table API and SQL programs for batch and streaming follow the same pattern.
 The following code example shows the common structure of Table API and SQL programs.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">